Understanding succession planning in the BVI – Part 3

-Overview and recap
+Overview and Recap

 We are in uncertain times but there are certain things we can control.
 Succession planning is one of these.
-This series looks into various succession tools that are available to people who own shares in BVI companies to facilitate the continued operation of a BVI company with minimum disruption following the passing of a shareholder.
+This series investigates various succession tools that are available to people who own shares in BVI companies to facilitate the continued operation of a BVI company with minimum disruption following the passing of a shareholder.

 Other topics to be covered in this series are: